AaronDobbe/wl3-randomizer/README.md

 * If you collect an item that connects two quadrants of the world map, you can warp between them by pressing SELECT and selecting the NEXT MAP buttons.
 This may be required to get to levels you otherwise couldn't reach.
 * Just because a level's "dot" isn't available on the world map doesn't mean you can't enter that level.
 For example, collecting the torch early allows you to walk to E4 The Colossal Hole and enter the level even though the hole itself hasn't appeared on the map.
 * Small barrels can be nudged around by slowly walking into them while crouching, allowing you to reposition them and use them as platforms even if you don't have any gloves.
+* The boots won't affect your jump height if you're afflicted with a status effect, including rolling.
+Conversely, this means that you don't need the boots to jump high if you're rolling, flattened, etc...
 * If you're new to the game or even just new to the randomizer, try setting hints to "Corrected" and checking "Guarantee axe start" for your first few games.
 That way, if you get stuck, you can visit the Temple for direction on where to go.

 ## Discord